chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 Rheological models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Two families of rheological models are supported in Lethe.
 The first one are generalized non Newtonian rheologies (for shear thinning and shear thickening flows).
 In these models, the viscosity depends on the shear rate.
-The second family of rheological model possess a viscosity that is independent of the shear rate, but that may depend on other fields such as the temperature.
+The second family of rheological models possess a viscosity that is independent of the shear rate, but that may depend on other fields such as the temperature.

 Default values for a non Newtonian fluid are